DioxusLabs/docsite/docs-src/0.5/en/reference/hooks.md

 Every time the component's state changes, it re-renders, and the component function is called, so you can describe what you want the new UI to look like.
 You don't have to worry about "changing" anything – describe what you want in terms of the state, and Dioxus will take care of the rest!

-> `use_signal` returns your value wrapped in a smart pointer of type [`Signal`](https://docs.rs/dioxus/latest/dioxus/prelude/struct.Signal.html).
+> `use_signal` returns your value wrapped in a smart pointer of type [`Signal`](https://docs.rs/dioxus/latest/dioxus/prelude/struct.Signal.html) that is `Copy`.
 This is why you can both read the value and update it, even within an event handler.

 You can use multiple hooks in the same component if you want: